footios/burger/README.md

 In BurgerBuilder we added two funcs which hanlde the adding and removing of ingredients (L. 124).

-### commit: case less -b
+### commit: less case

-In L. 125, before the instructor handled the error we had, if the customer tried to subtruct an ingredient while there where no ingredients, we tried to find a way on our own.
-We passed through props the state to BuildControl.js.
-And then we just disabled the Less button, in case there are no ingredients.
-But that only worked if all the ingredients values where 0.
-So we tried to hack it in the BuildControls.js.
-But there we get an error.
-We are about to post the error.
-And go on with the instructors way.
-We saved our code in the case-less branch.
+We tried to find a solution for the error that occured when trying to remove an ingredient, while its value was 0.
+Check the case-less branch....

+### commit: subtruct from zero

+L. 125 We disabled the Less button when there are 0 ingredients.....

+### git commit -m 'less button v2'